 Creating the right environment for your MSLs

-By Maaike Addicks, MD, expert-trainer of the Business Acumen for Medical Science Liaisons course.
+By Maaike Addicks, MD, expert-trainer of the The Value Adding Medical Science Liaison course.

 The fast-changing healthcare landscape offers tremendous opportunities for the Medical Affairs Departments and their MSL teams.
 Pharma companies will increasingly need them to develop and maintain relationships with key stakeholders in the market, to disseminate scientific information on diseases and products, to generate and collect data and to gain invaluable insights for internal decision-making.